arthurhsu/lovefield-ts/README.md

   * This project is not sponsored by Google and the developers do not have unlimited access for this project.
   * Firebase API changed and legacy Lovefield code cannot be used.

-### Maybe supported

 * Static schema: it was designed for use with Closure compiler.
-Since the tool chain has moved to TypeScript, it makes no sense to support it unless there are real-world demands.
+Since the tool chain has moved to TypeScript, it makes no sense to support it.

 ## Building and development instructions

-The project is set to use modern Typescript (2.8+) and Mocha/Chai/Sinon/Karma as its test framework.
+The project is set to use modern Typescript (3.8+) and Mocha/Chai/Sinon/Karma as its test framework.
 Compilation/test speed has improved significantly.

 The dist and release mechanism is not developed yet.